acacode/serializy/README.md

   This type of the field declaration allows you to declare simple properties which are mostly primitive values.
   Arguments:
+      - **`originalPropertyName: string`** - name of the property in original structure.
+Original property with this name will be assigned to usage property.
       - **`originalType?: string`** - type of the original property.
       - **`usageType?: string`** - needed type of the usage property.